humanrightsconnected/metamodel/src/metamodel_core/README.md

   - What is required?
     - Git
     - DBT
+    - Document Processing Tools (OCR, NLP libraries)
-  - Data in data lake
+  - Data in data lake (structured and unstructured)
+  - Text extraction and analysis tools for unstructured content
 - Design enriched dataset
-  - Modeling the data
+  - Modeling the data in data modelling tools
     - How does this align to the enterprise domain model
+    - Define schema for extracted content from unstructured sources
   - What are the access considerations
+  - Define extraction and processing methods for unstructured data
 - Engage Architecture
+  - Include architecture review for unstructured data processing approaches

 ### Data Build Tool (dbt)

 dbt™ (database tool) is a SQL-first transformation workflow that lets teams quickly and collaboratively deploy analytics code following software engineering best practices like modularity, portability, CI/CD, and documentation.

-We leverage dbt projects to manage data in our Snowflake databases.
+We leverage dbt projects to manage data in our ETL pipeliness.
 These projects are maintained in Git repositories.
-The Git projects are then used by the platform team to manage and maintain our data and schema in production databases.
+The Git projects are then used by the platform team to manage and maintain our data and schema in production.

 Recommended Structure/environments/code promotion process: OUTSTANDING, Data Product Build documentation in-progress